 For each item on the survey, a majority of parents agreed with the statement.
-There were 19 items where at least 80 percent of respondents agreed.
-The statement with the highest percentage of agreement (98%) was Question 12 "People from preschool special education, including teachers and other service providers, respect my culture."
+There were 20 items where at least 80 percent of respondents agreed.
+The statements with the highest percentage of agreement (97%) were Question 12 "People from preschool special education, including teachers and other service providers, respect my culture" and (96%) Question 1 "I am part of the IEP decision-making process" and Question 9 "People from preschool special education, including teachers and other service providers are available to speak with me."
 Similar to previous years, the statements with the highest level of agreement were those related to the way teachers and service providers include and value parents.

 Also like previous years, the statements with which the smallest percentage of agreement were related to the way parents are connected with outside services, organizations, or individuals.
-The statement with the lowest percentage of agreement was (54%) was Question 24 "People from preschool special education, including teachers and other service providers, connect me with other families for mutual support."
+The statement with the lowest percentage of agreement was (57%) was Question 24 "People from preschool special education, including teachers and other service providers, connect me with other families for mutual support."